Cheroptera/Cheroptera/README.md

 - 👋 Hi, I’m @Cheroptera
 - 👀 I’m interested in music, art, design, nature, video games, jewellery making and board games.
-- 🌱 I’m currently learning basic front end development
+- 🌱 I’m currently studying web development
 - 💞️ I’m looking to collaborate on projects where I can use my creativity.
 -
 - 📫 How to reach me ...